 “Physical therapy, to me, is about inclusion.
-Inclusion means that we get to bring our whole selves to everything we do, and so do our patients.
-When that happens, best care happens – plain and simple.”
+Inclusion means that we get to bring our whole selves to everything we do, and so do our students and our patients.
+When that happens, best learning happens and best care happens – plain and simple.”
 Karla A. Bell

 Melissa Hoffmann, MSPT, PhD